pinoaffe/org-vcard/README.md

     :FIELDTYPE: email-home
     :END:

-## TODO
+## TODOs

-* Add support for one-vCard-per-file export.
+* TODO: Add support for one-vCard-per-file export.

-* Add support for line folding when exporting.
+* TODO: Add support for line folding when exporting.

-* Add support for multiple instances of EMAIL property.
+* TODO: Add support for multiple instances of EMAIL property.

-* Add support for vCard PREF for style `flat`.
+* TODO: Add support for vCard PREF for style `flat`.

-* Add support for vCard KINDs `group` and `org`.
+* TODO: Add support for vCard KINDs `group` and `org`.

-* Add support for per-card version handling on import.
+* TODO: Add support for per-card version handling on import.

-* Improve compliance with each version of the vCard specification.
+* TODO: Improve compliance with each version of the vCard specification.

-* Extend test coverage.
+* TODO: Extend test coverage.

 <a name="issues"></a>